Belly dance: In North America

-The popularity of these dancers subsequently spawned dozens of imitators, many of whom claimed to be from the original troupe.
 Victorian society continued to be affronted by the dance, and dancers were sometimes arrested and fined.
 The dance was nicknamed the "hoochie coochie", or the shimmy and shake.
 A short film, "Fatima's Dance", was widely distributed in the nickelodeon theaters.
 It drew criticism for its "immodest" dancing, and was eventually censored.
 Belly dance drew men in droves to burlesque theaters, and to carnival and circus lots.

 Thomas Edison made several films of dancers in the 1890s.
 These included a Turkish dance, and Crissie Sheridan in 1897, and Princess Rajah from 1904, which features a dancer playing zills, doing "floor work", and balancing a chair in her teeth.